Pruned inside-out polytopes, combinatorial reciprocity theorems and generalized permutahedra: Acknowledgments

 \section{Acknowledgments}

 The author is extremely grateful to Matthias Beck for numerous enlightening conversations that, in particular, resulted in the idea for this paper, and for many useful hints, comments and suggestions during the process of writing this paper.
-The author also wishes to thank Stefan Felsner for his support during and after writing the master thesis, as well as for introducing the author to various classes of polytopes and their interesting combinatorial properties. \cref{Assec:hg,appendix} were part of that master thesis.
-The author would like to thank Thomas Zaslavsky for his nice suggestion to call the hypergraph orientations \emph{headings} and for further helpful comments.
+The author also wishes to thank Stefan Felsner for his support during and after writing her master thesis, as well as for introducing the author to various classes of polytopes and their interesting combinatorial properties. \cref{Assec:hg,appendix} were part of that master thesis.
+The author would like to thank Thomas Zaslavsky for his nice idea to call the hypergraph orientations considered here \emph{headings} and for further helpful comments, as well as an anonymous referee for their useful suggestions.